PingMaster99/WebProject1/README.md

 6. To run with an edit-firendly environment (that includes ESLint to check .js files) use the command: `npm run start`.
 7. Open your web browser and type http://localhost:8080/ in the address bar.

-The build for the environments will be outputted to the dist folder. `npm run build-server` generates the server-build folder with an index.js file with its data.
+The build for both environments will be outputted to the dist folder. `npm run build-server` generates the server-build folder with an index.js file with its data.

 ## Usage
 Note that you can run 4 and 6 simultaneously using two command windows.
 Also note that localhost:3006 won't display changes until you build it again, while localhost:8080 will display changes you make on the editor, so the latter is preferred if you want to test different functionalities or test styles.